-There are SO many mouthwatering vegan/ plant-based treats out there folks, some naturally/accidentally vegan too even my Mum gasped when I told her.
+There are SO many mouthwatering vegan/ plant-based treats out there folks, some naturally/accidentally vegan too that even my Mum gasped about, when I told her.

-Now, while I advocate healthy eating (pulses and veggie all day long please), it’s all about moderation, right (and that even includes moderation itself) so I’ve compiled my vegan treats list below because chocolate is life.
-And sweet and salty mix popcorn…and fig rolls!!!
+Now, while I advocate healthy eating (pulses and veggie all day long please), it’s all about moderation (and that includes moderation itself) so I’ve compiled my fave vegan treats list below because chocolate is life.
+And sweet and salty mixed popcorn…and fig rolls!!!

 This is not a sponsored post btw.